secretstartups/handbook/customer-success/tam/escalations/index.html.md

 - When the issue(s) related to the escalation are resolved or move into a non-escalated state:

-- - An update should be posted to #escalated_customers with the status and resolution
+  - Post an update to #escalated_customers with the status and resolution
-  - Escalation document updated with resolution
+  - Update the escalation document with the resolution
-  - The temporary Slack channel can be archived
+  - Archive the temporary Slack channel
+  - Update the customer's TAM Sentiment in Gainsight to reflect the new state of the account.

 ## Support Engineering's role in Escalations